Richmond's Drinking Water

 Source: Library of Congress, General View Of Pumphouse From NORTH - James River & Kanawha Canal, Pumphouse

 That assessment triggered an upgrade of the waterworks.
 When a new water treatment plant was completed at its current location in 1924, the city finally was able to filter its drinking water before distribution.
+Over time, that facility was expanded to supply 60 million gallons/day (MGD) of drinking water.

-Richmond has contracted with nearby jurisdictions to supply them with drinking water.
 The contract with Henrico County provides for the purchase of a minimum of 11.8 million gallons/day, up to a maximum of 35 million gallons/day, through the year 2040.
-After negotiations with Richmond, the city transferred water rights to 80 million gallons/day to the county in 1994, and Henrico built its own water treatment plant in 2004.
+After negotiations with Richmond, the city transferred rights to withdraw 80 million gallons/day from the James River to the county in 1994.
+Henrico County completed its own water treatment plant in 2004.
 The county will continue to purchase water from Richmond until 2040, giving the city time to amortize its investment in facilities to supply that customer.9